The Measured Scoop

 You can put it in a bowl in your refrigerator to let it thaw slowly.
 That can take 4-5 days.

 Another way to safely thaw a turkey breast is to submerge it in a bowl of water in the sink.
-Make sure there is a slow stream running over it at all times.
+Ensure a slow stream is always running over it.
 The water should be no warmer than 70°F. This takes 5-7 hours.

-I did a combination of both, putting it under water for a few hours and then in the fridge to use the next day.
+I combined both methods, submerging it under running water for a few hours and then storing it in the fridge to use the next day.

 Looking for more dinner ideas?
 Try these: